radius-project/docs/docs/content/getting-started/reference-apps/container-app-store/_index.md

 weight: 200
 ---

-{{% alert title="Preview" color="info" %}}
-The following sample is a preview of how microservices and Dapr can be deployed with Radius.
-As we introduce additional features to Radius we will incorporate them into this demo.
-{{% /alert %}}

 ## Background

 This reference application originally comes from the official Azure Github repo [Container App Store Microservice](https://github.com/Azure-Samples/container-apps-store-api-microservice) and contains microservices written in Python, Go, and NodeJS.
 It uses Dapr to communicate between services.